patrikhuber/eos/README.md

 `fit-model`

-Or, by manually specifying the face model, landmark-to-vertex mappings, an image and its 2D landmarks:
+It will load the face model, landmark-to-vertex mappings, blendshapes, and other required files from the `../share/` directory, and run on the example image.
+It can be run on other images by giving it a `-i` parameter for the image and `-l` for a set of ibug landmarks.
+The full set of parameters can be viewed by running `fit-model --help`.

+If you are just getting started, it is recommended to have a look at `fit-model-simple` too, as it requires much fewer input, and only fits pose and shape, without any blendshapes or edge-fitting.
+Its full set of arguments is:

-`fit-model -m ../share/sfm_shape_3448.bin -p ../share/ibug2did.txt -i data/image_0010.png -l data/image_0010.pts`
+`fit-model-simple -m ../share/sfm_shape_3448.bin -p ../share/ibug2did.txt -i data/image_0010.png -l data/image_0010.pts`

-The output is an `obj` file with the shape and a `png` with the extracted isomap.
+The output in both cases is an `obj` file with the shape and a `png` with the extracted isomap.
 The estimated pose angles and shape coefficients are available in the code via the API.

 See [examples/fit-model.cpp](https://github.com/patrikhuber/eos/blob/master/examples/fit-model.cpp) for the full code.